ohteedee/COVID-19_diagnosing_app/README.md

 If you have additional questions, you can send a message to me on [linkedin](https://www.linkedin.com/in/tosin-oyewale/)

 ### General information
 The application is based on two datasets (see dataset section).
-The first is based on covid-19 symptoms and the second is based on chest xray
+The first is based on covid-19 symptoms dataset which I explored and used to generate a model using random forest classification algorithm.

-Both were used to generate classification models. symptoms model is based on random forest classification algorithm while the chest xray dataset was used to generate a model based on convolutional neural network
+The second is based on chest X-ray images which I used to generate a model based on convolutional neural network (CNN).

 ### Information about datasets

 - ### Symptoms dataset

 - COVID-19 symptoms dataset is publicly available from government of Israel.
-The dataset is translated into english and discussed [here](https://www.nature.com/articles/s41746-020-00372-6)
+The dataset is translated into english [here](https://www.nature.com/articles/s41746-020-00372-6)
 - over 3 million patients were tested
 - features - headache, sore throat, age above 60, shortness of breath, fever, cough, test indication
 - label - test outcome